npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-ownership/financial/index.md

 ## Software User Financial Rights

-* The end-users profits are split up equally amongst users, pro-rated for the number of months they were a member.
+* The end users profits are split up equally amongst users, pro-rated for the number of months they were a member.
 * The first 4 months of a user's membership do not count towards profit sharing-ownership.
 This prevents people from signing up if we get a windfall profit, and then leaving immediately after getting paid out.